 - Severe cravings

 It’s not unusual for the suboxone dosage to be adjusted, especially during the first few months.
-Having a dose that’s too low is unlikely to offer much of a benefit and the ultimate goal is to reduce cravings.
-If your current dosage isn’t fulfilling this, find a suboxone clinic near you to determine whether your current suboxone dosage is correct.
+Having a dose that’s too low is unlikely to offer much of a benefit, and the ultimate goal is to reduce cravings.
+If your current dosage isn’t fulfilling this, talk with your suboxone doctor or find a suboxone clinic near you to determine whether your current suboxone dosage is correct.